Unique Selling Points: From Option to Only Choice

 From Being Different to Being the Only Choice

-Different alone isn’t enough.
-Loud colors, quirky copy, or a surprising niche might make someone pause, but will it make them stay?
 You can be unexpected and still forgettable if you don’t connect with what your audience actually wants, needs, or believes in.

 Relevance makes uniqueness matter.
-When your USP mirrors an unspoken frustration or desire, that’s the moment people stop scrolling ,stop comparing, and lean in with the understanding that this is the one.
+When your USP mirrors an unspoken frustration or desire, that’s the moment people stop scrolling, stop comparing, and lean in with the understanding that this is the one.

 How to Define Your Unique Selling Point